clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 ### Dropping tables

-Similarly there is a `drop-table-ddl` function which takes a table name and an `:entities` option to generate DDL to drop a table.
+Similarly there is a `drop-table-ddl` function which takes a table name and an optional `:entities` option to generate DDL to drop a table.

+    (j/drop-table-ddl :fruit) ; drop table fruit
+    (j/drop-table-ddl :fruit {:entities clojure.string/upper-case}) ; drop table FRUIT

+Prior to version 0.5.0, the following syntax was accepted (but it is now deprecated and will be removed in 0.6.0):

     (j/drop-table-ddl :fruit :entities clojure.string/upper-case)